Free Things To Do in Baltimore

 Discover Masterpieces at the Baltimore Museum of Art

 Explore the Baltimore Museum of Art’s internationally renowned Cone Collection and the largest and most significant collection of Henri Matisse’s works in the world—all for free.
-Outside the BMA’s walls lies the lavish Sculpture Garden, featuring two terraced gardens, fountains and 33 sculptures.
+Outside the BMA’s walls lies the lavish Sculpture Gardens, featuring two terraced gardens, fountains and 33 sculptures.
 Every Sunday the museum hosts hands-on workshops, interactive gallery tours and more activities for families, including the museum’s Family Audio Tour.
 The tour highlights 20 objects in the collection and is narrated by Raoudi, Matisse’s perky schnauzer.

 Explore an Exhibit at School 33 Art Center